bryanyi/Strings-And-Tones/README.md

       ```
 ## Handling repetitive configurations
-- Creating a global config
+- Creating a global config via `spring-cloud-config-server` and `spring-cloud-starter-config`.

+## How does one service call another service's API?
+We use Feign Client
+- Need to figure out how to create libraries so that external clients can be called from a separate package rather than repeating reused classes.